 The PA profession has revised its code of ethics several times since the profession began.
 Although the fundamental principles underlying the ethical care of patients have not changed, the societal framework in which those principles are applied has.
 This is reflected in the Oath of the PA utilized by the Butler PA Program.
 During the Master's Hooding ceremony at the completion of the PA Program, students will publicly acknowledge their new responsibilities and affirm their pledge to clinical excellence and health care by reciting this Oath of the PA.

-Upon my entry in the PA profession, I pledge to perform the following duties with honesty, integrity and dedication, remembering always the paramount importance to be the welfare of my patients.
+I pledge to perform the following duties with honesty, integrity, and dedication, remembering always that my primary responsibility is to the health, safety, welfare, and dignity of all human beings: